Skip to main content Skip to main navigation Skip to site search

 Solar Investors Guide: ELTIF 2.0 and PPAs open new doors for solar investment

-In Europe, EDP has for the first time signed PPAs for 176 megawatts from photovoltaics and wind power with a large technology company.
-The contracts include projects in Italy, Germany and France.
-In addition, EDP supplies solar power from the Netherlands and Spain to Google, for example, and solar power from Spain to Bloomberg.
+In Europe, EDP has for the first time signed PPAs for 176 megawatts of solar and wind power with a major technology company.
+The contracts cover projects in Italy, Germany and France.
+EDP also supplies solar power from the Netherlands and Spain to Google, and from Spain to Bloomberg.

 For investors: all the news at a glance!
 Sign up now for the monthly investor newsletter